sueszli/blog/choosing a language.md

 5. **C/C++**

-      - cpp is preferred over c for networked systems, because of smart pointers and RAII. but they're really hard to get right.
+      - c++ is preferred over c for networked systems, because of smart pointers and RAII. but they're really hard to get right.

 6. ~~PHP~~ – node.js is preferred to php.
 7. ~~Shell~~

-8. **Go** ⭐
+8. **Go**

-      - the simplicity of python with the speed of java. very simple concurrency model without "colored functions".perfect for networked systems.
+      - the simplicity of python with the speed of java. very simple concurrency model without "colored functions". perfect for networked systems.
       - compilable to small binaries. very popular for cloud native development.

-9. **Rust** ⭐
+9. **Rust**

       - great competitor to cpp: ownership model and borrow checker enforce memory safety.
       - very small ecosystem. [most fans are just hobby developers](https://blog.jetbrains.com/rust/2023/01/18/rust-deveco-2022-discover-recent-trends/#work-or-hobby?). adoption will still take a couple of years but it's growing fast and microsoft and the linux foundation have partially adopted it.